mohamednajiub/wp-workflow/README.md

 ## How to use

-1- `npm install wp-workflow -g`
+1- `npm install wp-workflow -g`\
-2- go to you wp project directory
+2- go to you wp project directory\
-2- run `wp-workflow`
+3- run `wp-workflow`\
-3- wait untill installing project and answer prompt questions 4- run `npm start` and then start development.
+4- wait untill installing project and answer prompt questions\
+5- run `npm start` and then start development.\

 ## WP-Workflow Capabilities